 It’s when Cain tries to stretch the models she forms in these sections over the shape-shifting mass of the global culture that her thesis stumbles badly.
 The argument that we should attach such momentous importance to introversion, by Cain’s own admission just one of the millions of temperaments the human brain is able to kick-start in person’s a lifetime, just isn’t persuasive enough.

 In a world whose financial system hadn’t been lastingly crippled by posturing and excessive risk, it’s hard to believe Quiet would have become a bestseller (the book’s Amazon page links to a number of similar titles that weren’t advertised on the tube).
 There are few more loathed figures in the current popular consciousness than those of loud, decadent and unthinking city boys.
 But the straight-faced implication that such outsized personalities are equally tyrannous as centuries of racial or sexual repression is at once silly and tasteless.

-Quiet is published by Penguin at the paperback price of £8.99, for further information and to order a copy visit here.
+Quiet is published by Penguin on 3rd January 2013.
+For further information or to order a copy visit the book’s website here.